EngreitzLab/V2G/README.md

 # V2G
 The V2G pipeline links genetic variants to their target genes on a cell-type specific basis.
-The only input required is a table of variants of interest, formatted as described in [Variant table] (https://github.com/EngreitzLab/V2G/blob/main/README.md#variant-table) section.
+The only required input provided by the user is a tab-delimited table of variants for each trait, formatted as described in [Variant table] (https://github.com/EngreitzLab/V2G/blob/main/README.md#variant-table) section.

 You can download ABC predictions in 131 cell types and tissues from [here](https://www.engreitzlab.org/resources), and the corresponding accessible peaks from [here](https://mitra.stanford.edu/engreitz/public/SchnitzlerKang2023/EnhancerList.minus150).
 Additional customization is described in **Config** section.